harrewarre/harrewarre.github.io/docs/blog/posts/posting-json-to-a-web-api-controller.md

 ---
 date: 2016-01-12
+description: So you want to post some JSON to an ASP.
+Here's a quick primer.
 slug: posting-json-to-a-web-api-controller
-summary: So you want to post some JSON to an ASP.
-Here's a quick primer.
 tags:
 - Javascript
 - jQuery